lbhaskar4/test/.gitlab/issue_templates/QA-task.md

 General Quality info can be found at the [Quality Handbook](https://about.gitlab.com/handbook/quality/).

+You can use the [QA Checklist](https://gitlab.com/gitlab-org/release-tools/blob/master/doc/qa-checklist.md) to ensure you've tested critical features.

 (For each Product Manager, add a separate section.
-Product Managers should fill in the details of the tests they conducted.)
+Product Managers should fill in the details of the tests they conducted and any issues they've created relating to testing e.g. bugs or regressions.)

+### Features tested

+Check off any features you've tested successfully.

-### PM_NAME PM_TEAM
+#### PM_NAME PM_TEAM

 - [ ] Tested FEATURE_1
 - [ ] Tested FEATURE_2

+### Issues raised

+Take note of any issues you've created.

+#### PM_NAME PM_TEAM

+- [ ] Found ISSUE_1
+- [ ] Opened ISSUE_2